 - bJames Madison

 - cGeorge Washington

 9) The First Amendment has been the focal point of questions surrounding whether:

 - areligion may be used to justify violating secular law

 - breligious tests should be required to serve in public office

 - dgovernment should be equal to religion

-10) A key problem with the relationship between church and state stems from possible conflicts between religious motivation and behavior in the secular realm, also known as:
+10) A key problem with the relationship between church and state is the question of the legal status granted to churches, also known as: